-This quick and easy stir fry dish is great for using up leftover ingredients you have in your fridge.
+This quick and easy chop suey recipe is great for using up leftover ingredients you have in your fridge.
 It can be made with a variety of meats and vegetables and everything is coated in a thick, flavorful, savory sauce.

 These days I have a lot of random leftover ingredients in my fridge.
-Chop Suey is a super easy and tasty way to use up all those ingredients.
-You can use almost whatever vegetables or meat you have in your fridge.
+This Chop Suey recipe is a super easy and tasty way to use up all those ingredients.
+It’s a popular takeout dish that’s easy to make at home because you can use almost whatever vegetables or meat you have in your fridge.

 What is Chop Suey?